-When the destroy() method is called, the container discards this internal reference and performs any cleanup required of state associated with the client or transaction.
+When the destroy() method is called, the container discards this internal reference.
+For certain kinds of resource, for example persistence contexts, the container eventually performs additional cleanup to destroy state associated with the client or transaction, as required by the Java EE platform specification.